villalonreina/ENIGMA-DTI-Normative-Modeling/README.md

 The options for `age_colum`, `site_column` and `sex_column` are defined by the names of the corresponding columns in the input CSV file.

 ## Demo of model adaptation
-We adpated the trained normative models to other datasets via *model transfer*.
-This capability is available in the PCNtoolkit.
-In order to run this stpe you must have run the model training first and the model should be saved in the outout directory previously specified (see above).
-This script calls estimated model and saves the transfer model in another folder.
+We adpated the trained normative models to other datasets via *model transfer*, which is capability available in the PCNtoolkit.
+In order to run this step you must have run the model training first and the model should be saved in the outout directory previously specified (see above).
+This script calls the estimated model and saves the transfer model in another folder.
+Note: The data used for this step in the paper cannot be made public and is available upon reasonable request.
+Please email Julio Villalon at julio.villalon@ini.usc.edu.

 You can run the model transfer function in Ipython via this command:

 ```
 cd code